 It wasn’t hard to imagine Mr. Blackburn in a khaki outfit and chasing insects with a butterfly net through the rain forest.
-He was a bespectacled man of about thirty-five with tousled dark hair and the hint of a beard which grew steadily longer as the week progressed.
-He was far from fastidious in dress, in fact, in other circumstances you might call him a slob.
+He was a bespectacled man of about thirty-five with tousled dark hair and the hint of a beard that grew steadily longer as the week progressed.
+He was far from fastidious in dress.
+In fact, in other circumstances, you might call him a slob.
 His denim jeans had seen better days, and were often besmeared with mud, while his shirts bore the scars of battles with briars and brambles in the wild.

 The sudden cry of an owl caused an involuntary scream from us all.
 Our eyes strained against the darkness and imagined the creature lurking silently in the lake just beyond.
 Mr. Blackburn paused a moment to let us reflect on his description.
 We all became a little more aware of the night.